Trebligony/Event-Funding-App/README.md

 # Events Funding App

-The task is to build a full-stack one stop marketplace app for event engineering, planning and execution using using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.
+The task is to build a full-stack one stop marketplace app for event engineering, planning and execution using Node.js, Express.js, Sequelize, Handlebars.js, and MVC architecture.

 ##Coding requirements